Hallatscheklab/StatPhys26/_sources/QM-SM-Intro/QM-SM-Formalism.md

 \hat{\rho}_S = \operatorname{Tr}_B |\Psi\rangle\langle\Psi|
 $$

-and this reduced density matrix is typically mixed.
+and this reduced density matrix is typically mixed (see below).
 If the full pure state $|\Psi\rangle$ is a superposition of total-energy eigenstates within a narrow microcanonical shell, then for a sufficiently large bath one typically finds

 $$
 \hat{\rho}_S \approx \frac{1}{Z} e^{-\beta \hat{H}_S}.